This post may include affiliate links; see our disclosure policy.

 • Yellow miso: This type is fermented a little longer than white miso and has a mild, lightly sweet flavor.

 • Red or dark miso: This variety is fermented longer than white or yellow miso.
-It has a very strong flavor and can overwhelm the flavors in a dish, so we don’t recommend using it here.
+It has a very strong flavor and can overwhelm the flavors in a dish, so I don’t recommend using it here.

 This miso butter is as simple as mixing the two ingredients!
 Here are a few tips to keep in mind: